 Minor content

-This minor is offered by the study program Hotel Management.
+This minor is offered by the study program European Studies, and is open to all students of NHL Stenden.

 Structure of the minor